mysteriumnetwork/documentation/content/node-runners/service-management.md

 If your node is not available in our consumer apps, you should make sure that the configuration is correct:

-- Your price range may be out of bounds with the currently implemented pricing ranges in the apps.
+- Your node is using the verified partner traffic/whitelisting option
-- Your node is using the verified partner traffic option
+- Your node quality is too low (switch quality slider from Medium+ to Any to view it)
 - Your node is outdated.
 Read our [update guide](/node-runners/setup/updating/).